Deynai/absorbing-markovs/README.md

 # Absorbing Markovs

 A little toy for visually constructing an absorbing markov chain/state machine that computes long-term absorbing probabilities and expected steps.
-Made as an experiment with importing a native C++ library into Unity.
+An experiment with using native C++ code in Unity.

 Usage Instructions:
 - Create nodes with the New Node button